scope-lab-vu/ns_gym/docs/source/core_concepts.rst

 - :math:`P(s'\mid s,a,\theta)`: A probability distribution over the future state given current state and action and :math:`\theta \in \Theta` denotes the set of observable environmental parameters. i.e :math:`P(s' \mid s,a,\theta)`
 - :math:`\mathcal{R}`: The reward function :math:`R(s,a,s')` quantifies the instantaneous reward the agent gets by being in state :math:`s` taking action :math:`a` and transitioning to state :math:`s'`.

 Importantly the cannonical MDP only captures problem instances with soley endogenous uncertainty.
 This is because the transition function is assumed to be stationary, i.e. it does not change over time.
-To campture exogenous uncertainty, we need to extend the MDP framework to allow for non-stationary transition dynamics.
+To capture exogenous uncertainty, we need to extend the MDP framework to allow for non-stationary transition dynamics.

 .. figure:: _static/images/mdp.png
     :align: center